 Before an activity it is recommended to drink 17 to 20 oz of water 2 to 3 hours before the start of exercise or during warm-up to maintain normal plasma electrolyte levels.40 Consumption of sodium in beverages (20-50 mEq/L) and/or small amounts of salted snacks or sodium-containing foods at meals helps to stimulate thirst and retain the consumed fluids.40 On the contrary, hyperhydration can lower plasma sodium and increase the risk of dilutional hyponatremia.40

-During activity it is suggested to drink 7-10 ounces of fluid every 10 to 20 minutes to prevent excessive dehydration.40 In prolonged exercise lasting greater than 3 hours, such as for marathon runners, a possible starting point is to drink ad libitum from 0.4 to 0.8 L/hr.40
+During activity it is suggested to drink 7-10 ounces of fluid every 10 to 20 minutes to prevent excessive dehydration.40 Dehydration results in a decrease in blood volume and an increase in heart rate.
+In prolonged exercise lasting greater than 3 hours, such as for marathon runners, a possible starting point is to drink ad libitum from 0.4 to 0.8 L/hr.40

 Restoring hydration can be accomplished by drinking around 1.5 L/kg of body weight loss.40 When possible, it is recommended that fluids are consumed over time (and with sufficient electrolytes) rather than being ingested in large boluses to maximize fluid retention .42, 43